Sayan9661/chatbot-pdp-langchain/README.md

-## this is the project for instalily 2nd round interview
+## this is an automated website scrapper and a chatbot which can answer questions based on scraped data.

 ### Structure